 DMSc students commonly work full-time in PA education to complete the PA Education Practicum courses.
 However, PAs who spend 160 hours per 12-week term focused on educational activities are eligible for enrollment and completion of the PA Education Concentration.

-If you are a PA who does not meet those requirements but is interested in PA Education, consider enrolling in the PA Education Certificate.
-This 3-course certificate is designed for clinically practicing PAs, and there is no PA education work requirement.
+If you are a PA who does not meet those requirements but is interested in PA Education, consider enrolling in the Medical Education Certificate.
+This 3-course certificate is designed to allow clinically practicing PAs or current doctorally-educated PA faculty the option to complete doctoral level coursework designed to meet their development needs.